-If any of the above criteria apply please complete and submit the commercial or large street party application form below to firstname.lastname@example.org and we will contact you shortly to discuss the your event, and any licences or fees which may apply.
+We will contact you to discuss the your event, and any licences or fees which may apply.

-- Commercial or large street party application form (Word, 228KB)
+- Commercial or large street party application form [doc, 191Kb]

 Community groups qualify for special rates for events in Hackney's parks.
 To find out more, and obtain a handy template to take you through all stages of an event planning process, check out our parks events page.